zgracem/dotconfig/README.md

 ### General usage 👩🏻‍💻

-* 🖥️ At home, I use a 2020 iMac that dual-boots macOS Catalina and Windows 10, with an mid-2011 MacBook Air running High Sierra for "emergencies."
+* 🖥️ At home, I use a 2020 iMac that dual-boots the latest macOS and Windows 10, with an mid-2011 MacBook Air running High Sierra for "emergencies."
 My day-job computer has Windows 10, Cygwin, and no admin privileges 🤦🏻‍♀️, and from time to time I need to SSH into various Linux web servers 🐧.